 Nick Baker, shodan (1st degree black belt), has been in the Army Reserves for 14+ years, so when he started training at the Twin Falls Dojo he instantly fit in with the structure and lifestyle of martial arts.
 Nick has really stepped up the last few years and has taken up a leadership role in the Twin Falls Dojo.

-Mark England, ikkyu (1st degree brown belt), has been a member of Twin Falls Shotokan since the spring of 2015.
+Mark England, shodan (1st degree black belt), has been a member of Twin Falls Shotokan since the spring of 2015.
 Prior to that, he trained at the College of Southern Idaho in their Karate program, while attending business classes.
 After graduating in 2004, he continued training in Wu Wei Gung Fu at CSI until making the move to Shotokan Karate.
 He finds the change to SKA challenging and enjoys the physical requirements.
 Mark has already attended several senior visits to the Twin Falls Dojo and looks forward to learning from many more high ranking members in the SKA organization.
 He feels up to the challenges ahead and plans on attending several special trainings in the future.
-He has been married to his wife, Lorie, for over 20 years and together they have 3 successful children.
+He has been married to his wife, Lorie, for over 20 years and together they have three successful children.
 His hobbies include motorcycles, bicycling, skiing, hiking, and working in his garden.